Larsvanderlaan/hte3/README.md

 # hte3: Supervised Causal Machine Learning of Heterogeneous Treatment Effects using `sl3`

-The `hte3` package, a core component of the Causal Toolbox, equips users with tools for supervised causal machine learning of heterogeneous treatment effects, leveraging the `sl3` package.
+The `hte3` package equips users with tools for supervised causal machine learning of heterogeneous treatment effects, leveraging the `sl3` package.
 This package emphasizes precision, robustness, and distribution-free theoretical guarantees.

 ## Key Features

 - **Highly Customizable Meta-learners of HTEs:** Any supervised machine learning algorithm supported by the `sl3` package can be turned into a meta-learner for heterogeneous treatment effects, including the DR-learner, R-learner, T-learner, and EP-learner of the CATE.
+For details on the usage of the `sl3` R package, we refer to `https://github.com/tlverse/sl3`.

 - **Novel Meta-learners of the CRR:** Implements novel EP-learners of the log conditional relative risk (CRR).